chuckhutchinson2/pretty-print/README.md

 # pretty-print

-This is a sample groovy REST project to pretty print a JSON string.
+[JSON Pretty Print](http://pretty-print-ui-dev-alb-ecs-169084364.us-east-1.elb.amazonaws.com/) is a sample groovy REST project to pretty print a JSON string.

 The ui is written in Angular2.